• Skip to primary navigation

 I knew this would be much messier so I made a little stand with foam and a wooden skewer to place the ball on.
 (Make sure you cover the table under the foam too.
 Let the ink drip down around the ball.
 They dried quickly on the outside and stayed in place.)

-Green, blue and gold outside ornament on tree
+Green, blue and gold ink on the outside of the ornament hanging on a tree.

 Sealing Alcohol Ink Ornaments